:max_bytes(150000):strip_icc()/kentucky-derby-chocolate-walnut-pie-recipe-101352_Hero-5b7f1a7ac9e77c0025a7b1a8.jpg)

 -

-- Vanilla ice cream on top is always a good choice for any kind of pie, and the contrasting textures and flavors of chocolate walnut pie and smooth ice cream are especially delicious.
+- Vanilla ice cream on top is also a good choice for any kind of pie, and the contrasting textures and flavors of chocolate walnut pie and smooth ice cream are especially delicious.

 - For a Kentucky Derby Day celebration, serve the pie along with refreshing mint juleps.